IntersectMBO/cardano-node/doc/reference/Polls.md

 ---
 description: >-
-  On cardano-node 8.0.0 we introduced a new subset of commands to conduct polls among stake pool operators.
+  cardano-node v.8.0.0 introduced a new subset of commands to conduct polls among stake pool operators.
 A poll is official when it is signed by a genesis delegate key.
 ---

 # Polls

-## Create a poll
+## Creating a poll

 ```
 cardano-cli governance create-poll \